General enquiries: 0800 326 5559

 One of the reasons living with an addiction can be so difficult is that it becomes an isolating experience.
 For those whose lives have been taken over by the substance to a point it just feels like them and the drug or drink, perception becomes blinkered.

-Psychoactive substances, with a lot of sustained use, not only fill the body with toxins but cloud the mind and ability to think clearly.
+Psychoactive substances, with a lot of sustained use, not only fill the body with toxins but cloud the individual’s ability to think clearly.
 What this means is that along with it being near impossible to quit substances without help, the effect of drugs and drinking often stop a person from being able to imagine a life without them.

 We aim to make this moment of your life smoother and to provide all the useful information you need about rehab services, programmes, and treatments.